Special Education Cover Letter: Example and Writing Tips

 What to Include in Your Cover Letter

 - Use the first paragraph to mention the school district, the specific position you are applying for, and highlight a reason or two why you would be the ideal candidate.
+It's common in this section to mention where you saw the job listing.
+If someone referred you, make sure to mention the person by name in the first paragraph.

 - The second paragraph is where you can mention where you went to school, your previous experience, and skills that make you stand out from the other teachers applying for the job.
+When possible, provide examples.

 - Close your letter with an upbeat, positive tone.
-Express your readiness to speak to them either over the phone or in a face to face interview.
+Express your readiness to speak to them either over the phone or in a face-to-face interview.
 Be sure to thank them for taking the time to review your resume and considering you for the position.

 Special Education Teacher Cover Letter